 Garden tools can come in all shapes, most of the awkward variety, an odd-shaped kit that just won’t behave if you want to stand it up or lean against the side of the shed.
 Try as you might, they end up perched precariously or piled on top of each other untidily.

-Shelving is, of course, another useful addition to any shed.
-Manufacturers such as Suncast make easily fitted shelves that can hold up to 45kg (100lbs).
+Shelving is, of course, another useful addition.
+Manufacturers such as Suncast sheds make easily fitted shelves that can hold up to 45kg (100lbs).
 But even shelving needs to be organized, so why not place the items that you use the most within easy reach and those that are not so commonly called upon higher up.
 Any heavy tools and equipment are probably best at lower levels so that they can be easily picked up or topple on top of anyone.

 Old cabinets and unwanted furniture from the house or bought from car boot sales can find a new home in your shed.
 Seeds stored in old bathroom cabinets sounds a good idea and dressing tables can become very effective workbenches with drawers for gardening odds